-Microsoft SQL Server is one of the most popular enterprise database, a lot of enterprises run MS SQL Server for their mission-critical applications
+Microsoft SQL Server is one of the most popular enterprise databases, a lot of enterprises run MS SQL Server for their mission-critical applications

 SQL Server database management engine is fast and stable, available on both Linux and Windows platforms and can work on cloud-based servers and local servers simultaneously.
 It’s owned by Microsoft and is ideal for companies that work with a range of Microsoft products as it works well with many of them.
 It’s market share increased fast because Microsoft pushed SQL Server with their Windows Servers and also included AI over Azure.